 New section 16 applies to applications for which there is a prescribed charge.
 After it has prepared a draft or variation to a food regulatory measure the Authority must, in the case of an application for which a charge is prescribed, invite the applicant to request the Authority to hold an inquiry to consider the draft and upon such a request the Authority must hold an inquiry subject to payment of charges by the applicant where applicable.
+It also sets out the ways in which the Authority must notify of the draft that has been prepared.

-New section 17 appnes to applications for which there is no prescribed charge.
+New section 17 applies to applications for which there is no prescribed charge.
 After it has prepared a draft or variation to a food regulatory measure the Authority must hold an inquiry.
+The new section also sets out the ways in which the Authority must notify of the draft that has been prepared.